Darwinkel/darwinkel.net/_posts/2025-06-08-cranberry-grape-mead.md

 ...I should get better 5L carboys and a better siphoning system[^2].

 Either way, the entire thing smells sour and foul, like the other batches of hooch so far.
 I am now fairly certain that you should, in fact, leave hooch to rest for a couple of months for natural mellowing.

+This was also my first attempt at using an acidometer.
+Supposedly the hooch has around 6g/l acidity.

 Bottled on 2025-06-22.
 I didn't dare to taste it yet.

 ### Storage, aging, and serving